jzpero/mednotes/docs/Critical Care/Toxicology/Acetaminophen Overdose.md

 | Toxicity MOA             | Increased NAPQI generation  depletes intracellular glutathione and then NAPQI overload leads to binding to hepatic macromolecules, causing centrilobular necrosis                                                                                                                                                                                        |

 ## Clinical Manifestations
+Progression to [Acute Liver Failure](../../Gastroenterology/Acute%20Liver%20Failure.md) occurs in less than 1% of presentations in the Wester world.

 Excess NAPQI binds to hepatic macromolecules, causing hepatocellular necrosis and potentially SIRS, MODS, [ARDS](../ARDS/Acute%20Respiratory%20Distress%20Syndrome.md), death.
 Initial clinical findings are nonspecific and delayed.
 There are four classic stages of acetaminophen toxicity:

 1. **Stage 1 (<24 hours)**